nayeemlab/nayeemlab.github.io/_pages/about.md

 **Academic Goals**
 <br>
-I aim to refine my Biostatistics skills to conduct impactful research and eventually lead a research lab focused on statistical design, methodology, and mentorship.
-My dedication to Biostatistics is driven by influential academic mentors and a passion for continuous learning.
+I aim to refine my Biostatistics skills 📊 to conduct impactful research and eventually lead a research lab 🧪 focused on statistical design, methodology, and mentorship 👩‍🏫.
+My dedication to Biostatistics is fueled by influential academic mentors 🎓 and a passion for continuous learning 📚.

 **Research Experience**
 <br>